Halftime in America

-Halftime in America (alternately, It's Halftime in America) is an American television commercial aired in February 2012 during halftime of Super Bowl XLVI.
-Produced by Portland, Oregon-based advertising agency Wieden+Kennedy for Chrysler, it features Clint Eastwood speaking, and narrating, an account of the American automobile industry rebounding after the Great Recession, as pictures of American workers appear onscreen.
+Halftime in America (alternately, It's Halftime in America) is an American television commercial for Chrysler that aired in February 2012 during the halftime of Super Bowl XLVI.
+Produced by Portland, Oregon-based advertising agency Wieden+Kennedy, it features Clint Eastwood speaking, and narrating, an account of the American automobile industry rebounding after the Great Recession, as pictures of American workers appear onscreen.

 The advertisement, described as "grim" in tone, is a two-minute montage of video scenes showing "ordinary Americans" at first despairing, then in solidarity with another, and finally hopeful.
 It closes with a close-up of Eastwood's face, and then the "Imported from Detroit" logo first introduced in Chrysler's 2011 Super Bowl advertisement.

 Production

 The commercial was filmed in the Los Angeles Memorial Coliseum, New Orleans, and Northern California, with archival footage from Detroit and Madison, Wisconsin.

 Script

 The script of this ad was prepared by Kevin Jones, Smith Henderson and Matthew Dickman.
 It is as follows:It's halftime.
 Both teams are in their locker room discussing what they can do to win this game in the second half.
 It's halftime in America, too.
 People are out of work and they're hurting.
 And they're all wondering what they're going to do to make a comeback.
 And we're all scared, because this isn't a game.

 The people of Detroit know a little something about this.
 They almost lost everything.
 But we all pulled together, now Motor City is fighting again.
 I've seen a lot of tough eras, a lot of downturns in my life.
 And, times when we didn't understand each other.
 It seems like we've lost our heart at times.
 When the fog of division, discord, and blame made it hard to see what lies ahead.
 But after those trials, we all rallied around what was right, and acted as one.
 Because that's what we do.
 We find a way through tough times, and if we can't find a way, then we'll make one.

 All that matters now is what's ahead.
 How do we come from behind?
 How do we come together?
 And, how do we win?
 Detroit's showing us it can be done.
 And, what's true about them is true about all of us.
 This country can't be knocked out with one punch.
 We get right back up again and when we do the world is going to hear the roar of our engines.
 Yeah, it's halftime America.
 And, our second half is about to begin.